-Snowdrop Season at Lytham Hall runs each year from January to the end of February, when you can also enjoy ‘Snowdrop Sundays’.
+Snowdrop Season at Lytham Hall runs early each year throughout February, when you can also enjoy ‘Snowdrop Sundays’.

 Snowdrop Season at Lytham Hall

 Dates of Snowdrop Season Weekends 2019

 February 2 & 3, 9 & 10, 16 & 17, 23 & 24

 Come for a snowdrop trail through the parkland and marvel at the vast displays of snowdrops.
 The tea room is open to warm up with a hot drink and a light bite and there is a little shop in the courtyard selling bric-a-brac and snowdrops.